Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 NA

 .. note :: HID report reference ID should begin at 1.
-Some HID host systems may
-    consider an ID of 0 as invalid.

-    “BLECharacteristic.h” must be included to use the class function.
+Some HID host systems may consider an ID of 0 as invalid.
+"BLECharacteristic.h" must be included to use the class function.

 **BLECharacteristic::getReportRefID**
 -------------------------------------